Sonja Hauberg: Career

 While still a student, Hauberg published poems, short stories and sketches in the periodical Vild Hvede and contributed articles to daily newspapers.
-Together with the poerts Tove Ditlevsen, Morten Nielsen and Piet Hein, she was a member of the Unge Kustnernes Klub (Youg Artists Club).
+Together with the poets Tove Ditlevsen, Morten Nielsen and Piet Hein, she was a member of the Unge Kustnernes Klub (Young Artists Club).
 During the Second World War, she contributed to poetry published by the Danish resistance.

 In 1942, she published her first novel Hvad vil du mig?
 (What do you want of me?), about a female student's mental breakdown.
-Much more successful was Syv Aaår for Lea, vividly based on how the loss of her own childhood led to alienation as she attended secondary school and encountered city life.
+Much more successful was Syv Aar for Lea, vividly based on how the loss of her own childhood led to alienation as she attended secondary school and encountered city life.
 It traces the life of Ruth, first living with her family in the countryside, then as a student of mathematics in Copenhagen who also travels to Norway.
 It became even more popular after winning Politiken's Kunstnerpris (Artist Award) in 1945.
 The book has been republished several times, most recently in 2019.

-Hauberg's works all feature a woman who is amorously attracted by two men, a friend and a lover.
+Hauberg's works all feature a woman who is amorously attracted to two men, a friend and a lover.
 This is also true of her play Ebbe Skammelsøn which shortly after Denmark's liberation was performed at Frederiksberg Teater in June 1945.
 Depicting a lost friend killed in the resistance, her last work, the symbolic novel April, was published posthumously in 1961 and has been described as her mærkeligste bog (strangest book).
 It was published together with a moving postscript in poetic prose which she wrote on her deathbed, ending "Véd I hvor stille et Hjerte er naar det dør" (Do you know how quiet a heart is when it dies).

 Death

-An active member of the Danish Communist Party, in 1947 she helped to organize a writer's meeting in Finland together with participants from the Nordic countries and the Soviet Union.
+An active member of the Danish Communist Party, in 1947 she helped to organize a writers' meeting in Finland together with participants from the Nordic countries and the Soviet Union.
 While away, she contracted typhus.
 After an extended stay in hospital, she died in Copenhagen on 2 August 1947.

 In his Danske Digtere i det 20. århundrede (Danish Poets of the 20th Century, 1980), her son Finn Hauberg Mortensen includes a chapter on her life.